EQT

 Debt Financing in 2018

-Veritas Petroleum Services (VPS) is a provider of testing, inspection, and advisory solutions with laboratories strategically located in the Netherlands, Singapore, Houston, Fujairah, and Manchester.
+Veritas Petroleum Services is a global provider of testing, inspection, and advisory services, operating five laboratories strategically located in the Netherlands, Singapore, Houston, Fujairah, and Manchester.
 The company specializes in fuel quality testing, bunker quantity surveys, oil condition monitoring, and transformer oil testing, among other services.
-VPS assists marine, power, and renewable energy clients in optimizing their operational performance while ensuring compliance with environmental regulations.
-By delivering comprehensive testing services, VPS helps customers achieve measurable improvements in fuel management, reduce fuel costs, and enhance operational efficiency.
+By offering these solutions, Veritas Petroleum Services assists clients in the marine, power, and renewable sectors to optimize their operational performance.
+The company focuses on helping its customers improve fuel management, reduce fuel costs, enhance operational efficiency, and comply with environmental regulations.

 Acquisition in 2018